 Please read our guide The Basics of F-1 Student Regulations

 - A degree seeking student's SEVIS record must be registered no later than 30 days after the program start date.
-All students, including returnees, are required to report to the International Student Advisor within the first week of classes at the beginning of every fall term.
+All students, including returnees, are required to report to the Assistant Director, International Student Services and Engagement within the first week of classes at the beginning of every fall term.

 Maintain required documents